ag-grid/angular-data-grid/getting-started-video-tutorial/docs/00a-introduction.md

 ### Node.js

-Pre-requisites are having Node installed because we will use npx to install the packages and we will use the `create-react-app` to create a simple application structure.
+Pre-requisites are having Node installed because we will use standard Angular tooling to create the project.

-You can find instructions and downloads for installling Node.js on [nodejs.org](https://nodejs.org)
+You can find instructions and downloads for installing Node.js on [nodejs.org](https://nodejs.org)

 - https://nodejs.org/en/download/